 An introductory guide to the GitHub Desktop

-This is the introductory part of a series of tutorials on the GitHub Desktop that will be published over the coming weeks.
-To look ahead for the whole tutorial you can visit here.
+This is the introductory part of a series of tutorials on GitHub Desktop.

 The three players are:

 - Upstream – the “official” project files that live on the main repo in GitHub,